-That said, it is vital that you don’t stuff the keywords.
+That said, it is vital that you don’t stuff the keywords by using too many of them in your content.
 Using the exact search term repeatedly doesn’t provide a great reading experience for users, and search engines are pretty clever at detecting keyword stuffing.

 6. Optimize Your SEO Title and Meta Description

 The next WordPress SEO checklist item is whether your SEO titles and meta descriptions are optimized.

 The title of your WordPress blog post or product page plays an essential role in search rankings.
 A compelling title will encourage the user to click on the link.

 The meta description also provides more information to users about the page and helps improve the organic click-through rate (CTR).
 As more people click on your site’s link, it will send a positive signal to Google and help you achieve higher rankings.